LegenDAirie/slash-runner/README.md

 * Collision needs an overhaul
 * All types should live in there home file
 * Should GameFeel be stored in NormalPlay's model or stay in Main????
+* Make sure the NormalPlay module is done before CreateLevel because CreateLevel containers NormalPlay.
+Maybe starting the refactors with lower level modules and working up is the best idea.
+Not completely sure though.
+* Clean up/little tasks
+  - Get window width and height from flags not initial Cmd